bojtalepenye/OCTA/README.md

 ### Multiple Comparison Modes
 - Single file comparison: Match one basefile against one specific target file
-- Support for multiple basefiles and multiple match files
+- Support for multiple basefiles and multiple matchfiles
 - Directory mode: Match one or more basefiles against all files in a directory